hbeni/fgcom-mumble/client/radioGUI/Readme.RadioGUI.md

 Install / Setup
 ----------------
 In order to run the tool, you need a java runtime version >= 8.
+You just need to run the JAR file, no need for installation.

+### Updating
+When RadioGUI is started, it checks for updates on GitHub.
+If a newer version is found, it informs about that with an infobox.
+Just download the latest release from GitHub and use that version instead (you can copy over the existing Jar).

 Running and usage